 Based on these analyses, we recommend reforms that would either (1) decrease the government’s financial support of Confined Animal Feeding Operations (CAFOs) or (2) increase the government’s financial support for higher welfare animal agricultural production.
-(Full paper will be available January 2018)
+(Full paper available upon request)

 Research Partnership with Austin Center for Design

 This fall, Greenfield partnered with students at Austin Center for Design as part of the school's Interaction Design Research and Synthesis course.
 Students performed in-person interviews and on-the-ground research on a variety of topics, including farms' waste management practices, school lunch menu planning, how sustainable Austin farmers get their products into local restaurants, and factors influencing the evolution and consolidation of the livestock industry.
 Greenfield staff served as advisors and interview subjects for the students, attended AC4D classes, and evaluated their final presentations.